-Louisa Lort Smith, née Montgomery, was born in Sale in 1875 and died on 16 July 1956.
+Louisa Lort Smith, née Montgomery, was born in Sale in 1875 and died in 1956, aged 81.
 She was one of twelve children.
-Her father, William Montgomery, had been a soldier in the 50th Regiment, a career he gave up in 1841 when he was nineteen.
+Her father, William Montgomery, originally from Ireland, had been a soldier in the 50th Regiment, a career he gave up in 1841 when he was nineteen.
 He is said to have had a strong pioneering spirit, and settled on an estate named ‘Childhood Heart’ near Sale where he bred cattle.
 From the age of eight Louisa drove a small goat cart around the paddocks looking for lost and abandoned calves to bring in to the homestead for care.
 The children were brought up on the estate enjoying the excitement of an active outdoor life.

 Growing up on a cattle station made Louisa sensitive to the cruelty perpetrated on animals through branding and slaughtering methods.
 This influenced her dedication to the prevention of cruelty to animals in all forms.